isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-heel-pain-when-walking/index.md

 - Pricey

 ### [2.
 New Balance Men's 990 V4 Heel Pain Sneaker](https://www.amazon.com/dp/B0163GAT78/?tag=p-policy-20)
-New Balance 990 V4 delivers excellent stability that helps to eliminate heel pain while walking or running.� The shoe is highly versatile and accommodates multiple activities.
+New Balance 990 V4 delivers excellent stability that helps to eliminate heel pain while walking or running.
+The shoe is highly versatile and accommodates multiple activities.

 The midsole of 990 V4 features ENCAP technology that incorporates a Polyurethane rim and ACTEVA LITE foam.
 These components enhance the durability, stability, and cushioning of the shoe.